 If you invested a lot in your antenna, it is worth the extra amount to get a 400 grade low loss cable to maximize your antenna performance.
 This goes double for Helium mining- a higher loss cable means you may be getting less reach with your miner, and therefore mining much less.

 Why is this cable more than twice the price of our 5m extension cable?

-It may seem more economical to chain two of our Alfa 5m extension cables together.
+It may seem more economical to chain two of our ALFA 5m extension cables together.
 This is not recommended.
 Our 5m cable has CFD-200 shielding, which is a good shielding for cables up to 5m length.
 For a 9m cable, CFD-200 is not the recommended shielding because of the distance.
-For a distance of 10m, to limit loss, CFD-400 is recommended.
-CFD-400 shielding is much thicker than CFD-200, and has several layers of protection.
+For a distance of 10m, to limit loss, CFD or RFC-400 is recommended.
+RFC-400 shielding is much thicker than CFD-200, and has several layers of protection.
 Because of this, the cable is 5 times more expensive to manufacture than the 5m CFD-200 cable.
 It is much heavier as well.
 Cable prices normally coincide with length, so a 10m cable will normally be twice the price of a 5m.
 But when you add in the thicker shielding, the cost goes up more.
 This cable is also five times heavier than our 5m cable, so the shipping cost is higher too.

 - Length: 9m